GandalftheGUI/archive-integrity/README.md

 **Deep check** — hashes every file and compares against the stored hash.
 Detects bit rot and silent corruption.
 Takes minutes to hours depending on archive size and drive speed.
 Runs automatically on a configurable schedule.

-On the first deep check, all files are treated as new and added to the manifest — no separate setup step needed.
+On the first deep check, all files are treated as new and added to the manifest.
+No separate setup step needed.

 ## Project structure